Orfium/toolbox/documentation/docs/modules/authentication.md

 Ask <insert name of team/person responsible for SSO, maybe like core team or something> to provide you with the client id and domain that is created through the auth0 applications page for your application.
 These will be different for each environment.

+You need to add these locally to a `.env` file that's ignored in order for you to develop with the authentication enabled and add the staging and production ones to Heroku or AWS depending on what you use.

 ```title=".env"
 REACT_APP_CLIENT_ID=<ClientId>
 REACT_APP_DOMAIN=<Domain>